 Maximum number of students – 30 students (1 class)

-- We recommend to all classes booking this incursion topic to invite their AIEO or a local elder, who can provide local information to support our messaging.
+- We recommend to all classes booking this school talk to invite their AIEO or a local elder, who can provide local information to support our messaging.

-This incursion is not currently delivered by an Aboriginal person.
+This school talk is not currently delivered by an Aboriginal person.